 Breeding: Laying begins in early October, with a peak in November.
 Nesting sites are in hollow trees, tree holes, or dense clumps of

 vegetation, and sometimes in a tree fork, or even in a depression of on top of an old sparrow nest.
 Two, occasionally three roundish white eggs

 (38.0 x 32.7mm average) are laid at a two-day interval and incubated for 30-31 days by the female alone, while the male provides the food.
 Both parents feed the

 chicks after they hatch.
 Chicks leave the nest by 34 days old, and are cared for by both parents for some time afterwards.

 Sexual maturity is reached in the first year, but normally males will breed at the age of two years, and females three years.

 Habitat: Forest and farmland, also urban areas and plantations.
 Ranges from lower altitudes up to the timberline.

-Distribution: New Zealand - North Island and surrounding islands including Little and Greater Barrier, Three Kings and Kapiti.
-South Island and Stewart Island.
-Also on the distant Norfolk Island.
+Distribution: New Zealand and surrounding islands.
+Also on the distant Norfolk Island, north of New Zealand.
 Probably extinct from Lord Howe Island.